This story is just more proof that I’m insane.

 Anyway, I’m wearing the whisper turtleneck today, and was walking around the back of the school after manning my station for morning duty.
 I walk around the back of the school instead of going through the middle for two reasons: a) I’m about to spend 8 hours in a room with roughly 30 people and I need all the alone time I can get, b) the back of the school looks out over the football field, and in the early morning it’s easy for me to pretend that the football field is actually an English meadow.

 (Believe it or not, I haven’t made it to the part where I’m insane.)

 As I’m walking around the back of the school, looking out over the meadow behind my imaginary English cottage with a brown cow named Horace, I started thinking about my new whisper turtleneck.

 What a funny name, I thought.
 Whisper turtleneck.
 Sounds like a command.
 Whisper turtleneck or I’ll kill you.

-“Turtleneck,” I whispered out loud.
+“Turtleneck,” I whispered obediently.